10 Important Things To Keep Dogs Cool on Boats

 Before your upcoming boat trip, give your furry friend a little grooming love by trimming away any excess hair.

-Now, you might have heard from some dog owners that shaving their pup is the way to go, but for our short-haired pooch, that just wouldn’t be a good look!
+You might have heard from some dog owners that shaving their pup is the way to go, but that wouldn’t be a good look for our short-haired pooch!

-Although dogs naturally shed their winter coats to stay cool during summer, a little extra grooming never hurts.
-Help your dog stay comfortable by giving him a trim.
+Although dogs naturally shed winter coats to stay cool during summer, extra grooming never hurts.
+Give your dog a trim to help him stay comfortable.

 3) Pay Attention to Your Pup’s Safety Gear